7 Tips for Success in Online Guitar Courses

 If we learn something new, it’s a success.
 This is, after all, why we take the course in the first place.

-Each course (or piece of music, or new skill) is not an end unto itself.
-Instead, it’s one small step in a life of learning guitar.
-Each piece of music we learn can build our skills.
-And we can ideally take these new skills into future pieces.
+Each course (maybe a new skill, or Spanish guitar music) is not an end unto itself.
+Instead, it’s one small step in a life of learning to play guitar.
+Each piece of music we want to learn can build our guitar skills.
+And we can ideally take these new guitar skills into future pieces.

 When we keep this long-term view in mind, we can relax and focus.